Click the Image to download the draft Arctic Permafrost Atlas in PDF.

 The Arctic Permafrost Atlas is a key outcome of the Nunataryuk project.
 Edited by GRID-Arendal together with all Nunataryuk project partners, it will present state-of-the-art knowledge about permafrost and the impacts of permafrost thaw on human communities in the Arctic.

 After the ground had been laid, the atlas was handed over to Levi Westerveld, who has been developing the concept since then and is the editor of the Arctic Permaforst Atlas.
-Levi is a cartographer by education and has been working at GRID Arendal in various science visualization projects.
+Levi is a cartographer by education and has worked at GRID Arendal in various science visualization projects.

 After the table of content of the atlas was drafted, a first task was to find out all the latest data available for each topic covered in the publication.
 This scoping work was supposed to take place in breakout sessions during our annual meetings, but as the pandemic hit Europe, and the world, in early 2020, we had no other choice than to move online.

 In March 2021, as part of our online annual meeting, GRID-Arendal organized an interactive workshop for all scientists to contribute with ideas, and data, to the table of contents of the atlas.
-In the workshop, project scientists were asked to share three types of information on topics that will be covered by chapters in the atlas – for example, the impact of permafrost thaw on Arctic coastlines.
+In this online workshop, project scientists were asked to share three types of information on topics that are now covered by chapters in the atlas – for example, the impact of permafrost thaw on Arctic coastlines.

 Read here “You are muted” How researchers across the world came together digitally to share knowledge about permafrost.
 A story about the Nunataryuk Arctic Permafrost Atlas interactive workshop.

 The online workshop was held in Mural, an online platform that allows users to add post-its, images, and text in a virtual panel.
 In less than 45 minutes, the enthusiastic and knowledgeable Nunataryuk researchers made over 640 individual contributions.
 These included post-its with text and screenshots of maps and datasets.